Widdershin/programmers-oath/README.md

 4. I will respect the privacy of my users, for their information is not disclosed to me that the world may know.

-5. I will tread most carefully in matters of life or death.
-I will be humble and recognize that I will make mistakes.
+5. I will be humble and recognize that I will make mistakes.

+6. I will tread most carefully in matters of life or death.

-6. I will remember that I do not write code for computers, but for people.
+7. I will remember that I do not write code for computers, but for people.

-7. I will consider the possible consequences of my code and actions.
+8. I will consider the possible consequences of my code and actions.
 I will respect the difficulties of both social and technical problems.

-8. I will be diligent and take pride in my work.
+9. I will be diligent and take pride in my work.

-9. I will recognize that I can and will be wrong.
+10. I will recognize that I can and will be wrong.
 I will keep an open mind, and listen to others carefully and with respect.

 ------